Who is UKCreditRatings

 Types of Accounts

-A settled account is one where you have made all the necessary payments and which has been closed, either because you have closed it (such as a credit card) or the term has ended (a mortgage or other loan).
-Making repayments to a defaulted account after the defaulted date does not change the history of the account even when you have made all the repayments.
-The status history of 'D' shows that you have defaulted on the account.
+A settled account is where you have made all the necessary payments and the account has been closed, either because you have closed it (such as a credit card) or the term has ended (a mortgage or other loan).

 What should I do if I am a Victim of Identity Fraud?